siemens/cmp-test-suite/readme.md

 - Run it "as is" and check whether your CMP server conforms to the specification.
 - Adapt the test suite to your needs, by writing test scenarios using the provided DSL.

 Additionally, the DSL can also be used for writing client-oriented tests.
-A usage scenarios could be:
+A usage scenario could be:
 - Extend the DSL, adding new keywords and correcting errors in existing ones.

 What makes this test suite unique is the high-level notation it is written in, making the reports and test scenarios